 If you’re not crazy about the idea of waiting for nature to take its course, you can lend a hand by speeding up your dog’s digestive process.
 Offer your dog a high fiber snack or meal (but stick with something prescribed by a vet), or investigate any natural laxatives that your pet store may stock.
 You could also try giving Fido a gentle tummy rub, treating them the same way that you would if your dog had gas or bloating.

 My Dog Ate a Sock and Can’t Poop

 This suggests that the sock has caused an obstruction within your dog’s body, which is hugely dangerous – especially if coupled with non-induced vomiting.
 If your dog can’t pass waste, it risks building up inside their body and becoming hugely toxic.

 In this instance, your dog will require surgery – and fast.
 If they’re fortunate, your vet may be able to remove the item with the use of an endoscope, but if not it will have to be the traditional anesthetic and scalpel.

 My dog ate a sock and has diarrhea!

 If your dog ate a sock and has diarrhea, this is also potentially a sign of a blockage in their digestive tract.
 The sickness could take hold quickly, or up to eight hours after the incident, depending on which part of the body the sock made its way to before settling and blocking.
 PetHelpful have more insights into how to recognize a potential intestinal blockage in your dog.

-In either instance, you should keep in touch with you throughout the whole process until the sock is removed from Fido’s system, whether that’s through natural means or professional intervention.
+In either instance, you should keep in touch with your vet throughout the whole process until the sock is removed from Fido’s system, whether that’s through natural means or professional intervention.
 Unless your vet tells you to do so, don’t ignore any symptoms!